 Although I have many favorites and do my best to live by all of them, this is the one Bible verse that speaks loudly and directly to my heart.
 From the first moment I began dreaming of The Farm Wife, this is the verse that spoke the loudest of everything I have set out to do in my life, and the very basis of the subject of my writing.
 Is it the answer?
 I don’t know.
 But to even think that, if everyone applied this verse to their daily lives our world, that it just might start making a turn for the better, is enough to put me back on my knees and praying harder for a world that is a joy to live in.

-To every Police Officer out there.
-No matter where you live.
-To their families, their friends, their supporters.
-My prayers are with you.
+I write this for every Police Officer out there, and to their families, their friends, their supporters.
+I am praying for you and a better world for you and your loved ones.
 My heart is breaking for you.
-My thoughts are for a better world for you and your loved ones.
 May God hold you in the palms of His hands.
 And I offer you the only comfort I know – Psalms 91.